The Story of Devo’s ‘Q: Are We Not Men? A: We Are Devo!’ Album Release

-As interest grew, the band released a single on the prestigious U.K. label Stiff Records, and sooner than you can say ‘Booji Boy,’ they signed to Warner Brothers for their debut album.
-‘Are We Not Men?’ — released 35 years ago today — is a timeless classic that is both rooted in its time and futuristic, even after all these years.
+As interest grew, the band released a single on the prestigious U.K. label Stiff Records, and sooner than you can say "Booji Boy," they signed to Warner Bros. for Are We Not Men?
+It's a timeless classic that is both rooted in its time and futuristic, even after all these years.
 The main reason it's endured is that, despite all the gimmicks involved in the world of Devo, this is one incredible batch of songs.

-From the urgent riff of ‘Uncontrollable Urge’ to the final brittle notes of ‘Shrivel Up,’ the record takes listeners on an unforgettable ride.
+From the urgent riff of "Uncontrollable Urge" to the final brittle notes of "Shrivel Up," the record takes listeners on an unforgettable ride.
 Though you could dig beneath the surface and try to find links to the past, the sound of Devo almost seems to have sprung up from nothing.
 It has the vibrancy and enthusiasm of punk, but there are also traces of Kraftwerk, Faust, Captain Beefheart and even Duane Eddy woven in.
 It sounded like nothing that had come before.

 New recordings of both sides of the band's debut single round out side one.
-‘Mongoloid’ is a bit fast and tighter here than on the single, and it actually gains something along the way.
+"Mongoloid" is a bit fast and tighter here than on the single, and it actually gains something along the way.
 The lyrics tell of a mundane, faceless life as the riff pounds through.
 "He wore a hat, and he had a job and he brought home the bacon so that no one knew."

-‘Too Much Paranoias’ kicks off things as we flip the LP over.
+"Too Much Paranoias" kicks off things as we flip the LP over.
 Disjointed guitars ring out and manic tribal drums pound creating a mood of paranoia for the hyper active vocals of Mothersbaugh to sail upon.
-‘Gut Feeling (Slap Your Mammy)’ begins simple enough, with an almost Byrds-meets-Ventures guitar line, before gradually raising the stakes as it gets into the ‘Slap Your Mammy’ section, at which point frantic poot-dancing is guaranteed.
-‘Come Back Jonne’ careens along like the theme from an imaginary TV show somewhere between ‘Bonanza’ and ‘Lost In Space.’
+"Gut Feeling (Slap Your Mammy)" begins simple enough, with an almost Byrds-meets-Ventures guitar line, before gradually raising the stakes as it gets into the "Slap Your Mammy" section, at which point frantic poot-dancing is guaranteed.
+"Come Back Jonne" careens along like the theme from an imaginary TV show somewhere between Bonanza and Lost In Space.
 It's pure genius, and Devo even get in some tasty Chuck Berry-style guitar riffs.

-Although ‘Q: Are We Not Men?’ reached a respectable No. 78 on the Billboard 200, Devo were written off by many as a novelty act, or some kind of New Wave gimmick band.
+Although Q: Are We Not Men? reached a respectable No. 78 on the Billboard 200, Devo were written off by many as a novelty act, or some kind of New Wave gimmick band.
 Time would serve up the cold hard facts of life to the skeptics.
 Devo would go on to make many more records, eventually achieve commercial success and ultimately be seen as the pioneers they truly were.